 The Recipe: A Closely Guarded Secret

-The Palace: A Distillery, A Museum, An Art Gallery The cellars of the palace house hundreds of oak casks with the ideal aging conditions for Bénédictine liqueur.
+The cellars of the palace house hundreds of oak casks with the ideal aging conditions for Bénédictine liqueur.
 Every bottle of Bénédictine is created and bottled at the distillery, as it is the only place in the world with the perfect conditions to create Bénédictine.

-The Distillation Process: A Fine Art After the eight month aging process Saffron, Cognac, Otard, Honey and Caramel are added before another four month aging process begins.
+After the eight month aging process Saffron, Cognac, Otard, Honey and Caramel are added before another four month aging process begins.
 Before the product is honored with the Bénédictine name, it is filtered and quality tested.
 From start to finish, the distillation process for one bottle of Bénédictine takes two years.
-The final product is a distinctive blend of liqueur with a very mellow feel that envelops the whole palate.
-Notes of citrus, spice and honey give Bénédictine a perfectly balanced, one of a kind taste.

 Browse all 62 Benedictine Drink Recipes